iaadarsh23/Self-driving-car/devlog.md

 - If nothing renders, verify script order in `index.html`.
 - Keyboard not working?
 Ensure the page has focus; check console for blocked key events.
-- Drifting at near‑zero speeds was fixed via `abs(speed) < friction` snap‑to‑zero.
+- Drifting at near‑zero speeds fixed via `abs(speed) < friction` snap‑to‑zero.
-- Visual stretching is avoided by resetting `canvas.height` each frame (also clears the frame buffer).
+- Visual stretching avoided by resetting `canvas.height` each frame (clears buffer).
+- Lane lines initially invisible: both endpoints positive; fixed with symmetric large extents and dashed pattern only for interior lines.

 ---